mt2018-tartu-shared-task/InfoDesc/README.md

 # InfoDesc
 This repo contains course projects related announcements and deadlines.
-I suggest you to subscribe for notifications here (Github allows you to do this).
+I suggest you to subscribe for notifications here (click "Watch" button next to "Star" button).

 # Info (incl. duplicates of my emails)